Leighm0/enphase_gateway/README.md

 Enter your Enphase Enlighten Username (e-mail) and Password (**Required if your Envoy is running firmware version 7 or higher**).

+NOTE: If you run multiple Envoy gateways, change the Discovery Mode propery to "Manual" and set the Envoy IP to use for this driver instance.

 ### Properties

 **Driver Version**